halter/terraform-provider-rundeck/website/docs/r/job.html.md

   requested value is a password, private key or any other secret value.

 * `exposed_to_scripts`: (Optional) Boolean controlling whether the value of this option is available to scripts executed by job commands.
-Defaults to `false`.
+Defaults to `true`.

 `command` blocks must have any one of the following combinations of arguments as contents: